Sub-Nyquist Sampling of Short Pulses: Introduction

 In this paper we consider sampling of multipulse signals when neither the pulses nor their locations are known.
 The pulses can have arbitrary shapes and positions, and may overlap.
 The only knowledge we assume is that our signal is comprised of $N$ pulses, each of maximal width $W$.
 Despite the complete lack of knowledge on the signal shape, we show that using Gabor frames and appropriate processing, such signals can be sampled in an efficient and robust way, using far fewer samples than that dictated by the Nyquist rate.
 The number of samples is proportional to $WN$, that is, the actual time occupancy.
 More precisely, we need about $4\mu^{-1} \Om' WN$ samples, where $\Om'$ is related to the essential bandwidth of the signal and $\mu \in (0,1)$ is the redundancy of the Gabor frame used for processing.
-In contrast, Nyquist-rate sampling in this setting requires about $\Om' \be$ samples, where $\be$ is the duration of the signal.
-If the signal occupies only a small portion of its time duration, such that $4\mu^{-1}WN \ll \be$, then our scheme can result in a substantial gain over Nyquist-rate sampling.
+When the signal is additionally sparse in frequency with only $S$ essential bands of width no more than $\Om_W$, the sampling rate can be further reduced.
+For such signals, we need about $8\mu^{-1}\Om_W' WNS$ samples, where $\Om_W'$ is related to the width $\Om_W$ of the essential bands of the signal.
+In contrast, Nyquist-rate sampling in both settings requires about $\Om' \be$ samples, where $\be$ is the signal duration.
+If the signal occupies only a small portion of its time duration, such that $4\mu^{-1}WN \ll \be$, respectively $2\Om_W' S \ll \Om$, then our scheme results in a substantial gain over Nyquist-rate sampling.